Lethal autonomous weapon: Definitions

-Scholars such as Peter Asaro and Mark Gubrud believe that any weapon system that is capable of releasing a lethal force without the operation, decision, or confirmation of a human supervisor can be deemed autonomous.
+On the other hand, scholars such as Peter Asaro and Mark Gubrud believe that any weapon system that is capable of releasing a lethal force without the operation, decision, or confirmation of a human supervisor can be deemed autonomous.
+Nevertheless, a wide array of nations and organizations, such as the US Department of Defense, the International Committee of the Red Cross, Human Rights Watch, and AWS critics agree that the essential quality of autonomous weapon systems is that they, "once activated, are capable of selecting and engaging targets without contemporaneous human input.

-Creating treaties between states requires a commonly accepted labeling of what exactly constitutes an autonomous weapon.